rosesebyk/glass/README.md

-# Prem Delivery AI
+# GATEPASS AI

-Prem Delivery AI is a lightweight hackathon demo for smarter last-mile delivery.
+GATEPASS AI is a lightweight hackathon demo for smarter last-mile delivery.

 It showcases: